-In 2016, the Leopoldina signed a cooperation agreement with the CAE to formalise the two institutions’ long-standing relations.
+In 2016, the Leopoldina signed a cooperation agreement with the CAE to formalize the two institutions’ long-standing relations.
 The agreement also covers cooperation with the CAMS, which is associated with CAE.
-The “First Sino-German Symposium on Individualised Medicine”, held in Xi'an in the autumn of 2016, marked the start of this closer cooperation.
+The “First Sino-German Symposium on Individualized Medicine”, held in Xi'an in the autumn of 2016, marked the start of this closer cooperation.

 Knowledge exchange and collaboration on national, bilateral or multilateral policy advice, such as for the G20 summits, are playing an increasingly important role in this partnership.
-These can draw on the expertise of the academies’ internationally renowned members, covering a wide range of disciplines and enabling high-level interdisciplinary work.
+For both approaches, the academies can draw on the expertise of their internationally renowned members, covering a wide range of disciplines and enabling high-level interdisciplinary work.